AGRINFO AGRINFO logo

 Maximum residue levels for metalaxyl

-EU amends MRLs for metalaxyl, with impacts on lemons, apples, pears, onions, globe artichokes, and soyabeans
+Previously the EU amended the MRLs for metalaxyl, with potential impacts on suppliers of lemons, apples, pears, onions, globe artichokes, and soyabeans.

 Commission Regulation (EU) 2024/1342 of 21 May 2024 amending Annex II to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for deltamethrin, metalaxyl, thiabendazole and trifloxystrobin in or on certain products